droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ## Cross-Platform Mobile Example

-Complete example of a Roelang application that compiles to web, Android, and iOS:
+Complete example of a Droelang application that compiles to web, Android, and iOS:

 ```roe
 // Cross-platform photo sharing app